LibrariesHacked/librarieshacked.github.io/_posts/2019-10-27-public-libraries-data-strategy.md

 > Heads of Service also stated that it would require resourcing and support to deliver because library services may not have capacity or skills to manage this in-house

 The objections here are fair.
-Why should public libraries collect data that will then be used for national evaluation and monitoring, and not benefit them?
-You can see the funding motivation at the core of local leaders as well. *Why should I compile data on my service, only for you to go and get all the money!*
+Why should public libraries collect data that will then be used for national evaluation, and not benefit them?
+You can see the funding motivation at the core of local leader reactions as well. *Why should I compile data on my service, only for you to go and get all the money!*

-It's important to stress in response to this: data standards, compiled and used locally, are essential for EVERY aspect of library development, and maintaining a good and universal service.
+It's important to stress in response to this: data standards, designed nationally and used locally, are essential for EVERY aspect of library development, and maintaining a good and universal service for all areas.

 Explain to a Head of Service that you want national data standards so that you can share analysis techniques, empower informed decisions about library policies, and develop the workforce.
 Then I am sure they will go 'yes, that sounds great!'.
+The way this was presented was a horrible way of describing data standards.

 This was a missed opportunity to explain why data matters and is useful.
-Instead heads of service thought they were going to be doing national organisations a favour.
+Instead, people thought they were being asked to do national organisations a favour.

 There isn't a single theme in this blueprint that doesn't depend upon data standards to have any chance of succeeding.
 A national digital library service?
 There's no chance of that without interoperability and data standards.
 Workforce development?
 Urgently requires training in data skills and literacy.
 Standards and accreditation of library services?
 That's going to need data.
 And so on.